elasticdog/salt-sandbox/README.md

    utilizing VirtualBox's shared folder feature.

-All of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `provision/` directory.
+All of this is handled using Vagrant's provisioning capabilities and is controlled by the Vagrantfile.
 In theory, you should never have to touch any of that code directly unless you're working to improve Salt Sandbox.

-If you wish to change the domain name of the VMs (it defaults to _example.com_), edit the "domain" variable at the top of `Vagrantfile` and reload the machines:
+If you wish to change the domain name of the VMs (it defaults to _example.com_), edit the "domain" variable at the top of `Vagrantfile` and at the top of keys/Makefile and reload the machines:

+$ make -C keys domain=otherdomain.com
     $ vim Vagrantfile
     $ vagrant reload